Titus210/DATA-STRUCTURES-AND-ALGORITHM/Linked_List/Single/C++/Applications/Contact Management System/README.md

 The Contact Book Application provides a convenient way to manage contact information.
 It allows users to add, delete, search for, and display contacts efficiently.
 By using a linked list data structure and appropriate algorithms, the application ensures optimal performance for contact operations.

 ## Author
-Incase of any questions, feel free to reach out to me via the following platforms:
+In case of any questions, feel free to reach out to me via the following platforms:
 [Email](mailto:tituskiplagat50@gmail.com)
 [Titus Kiplagat](https://www.linkedin.com/in/titus-kiplagat-5146ba210/)